 How to list your location on LinkedIn

-In 2023 and beyond, job seekers can expect to find more opportunities for remote work and job leads from LinkedIn.
+In the current job market, job seekers can expect to find more opportunities for remote work and job leads from LinkedIn.
 Keep the previous information in mind when searching for these roles or updating your LinkedIn profile.

 Use the LinkedIn Optimization tool to ensure your location is up to date on the platform.